Ganymede-Bio/website-docusaurus/docs/nodes/App/Benchling_Read.md

 IDs generated in the App setup process via Benchling:
 Client_ID
 Client_Secret

+Please reach out to Ganymede for configuration assistance.

+If a DataFrame is returned, the table name corresponds to the output_table_results parameter of the node.

+If a dict is returned, the keys of the dict are used as table names for the corresponding DataFrames to store.
+The table with output_table_results as its key is displayed on the Flow Editor.
 ## User-Defined Python
 Reads Benchling data based on run tag.
 This node should be used in conjunction with the Benchling_Tag node.